The Chase (Doctor Who): Conception and writing

 Following the success of the Daleks in their introductory serial The Daleks (1963–1964) and its sequel The Dalek Invasion of Earth (1964), writer Terry Nation was quickly commissioned to write a third serial by new story editor Dennis Spooner, with whom he was old friends due to their history of comedy writing.
 Nation's original story pitch was scrapped for unknown reasons, and he was instead commissioned to write a six-episode Dalek serial, tentatively titled Doctor Who and the Daleks (III), around mid-December 1964.
 Nation submitted a five-page synopsis on 10 January 1965 to producer Verity Lambert, aware of the fact that it would be a more expensive production than typical.
 In Nation's synopsis, the story was known as Dr Who (Segment: Dalek Three) – The Pursuers; a few months later, it became The Chase.
 Nation wrote the scripts between writing episodes of The Saint (1962–1969).
-In the first episode's script, Nation suggested that the footage of the Gettysburg Address could be borrowed from the 1962 film How the West Was Won.
+In the first episode's script, Nation suggested the footage of the Gettysburg Address could be borrowed from the 1962 film How the West Was Won.
 Nation's scripts required little editing from Spooner, though he was too busy to undertake rewrites regardless.